Ravibabu-Nannuri/hen2to3migrationsteps/README.md

 9) Then rename the helm3 as helm under /usr/local/bin

 10) Then we can use helm uninstall <deployment> command  (Instead of using helm delete --purge)

+11) in helm install command instead of --name , go with just name  (helm install --upgrade <deployment> name <name of the release>